 • Please proofread and only send us polished, completed work.

-Manuscripts uploaded to our Submittable account without the correct corresponding payment submitted to our website will not be read.
+Manuscripts uploaded to our Submittable account without the correct corresponding payment submitted to our website or Paypal will not be read.

 Prose Manuscript Editorial Critique